 You do not have to be a millionaire for you to give.
 Even if you have few resources, you can still be charitable.
+If you need budgeting or financial advise, visit www.debt-line.net or www.thethriftress.com.
 As a parent, if you believe in philanthropy, it is important to train your children to give whole heartedly to children’s charities, disability charities and other kinds of donations.
 A famous quote goes ‘Teach your children values such that when they grow, they will not depart from them.’
 Charitably raising your kids pays off in the end; since it helps them to fit well in the society and they can pass on the value to future generations.

 Just like any other parenting skill, instilling the value of charity in kids is not easy.
 The strategies outlined below will be of great help while you are at it.

 Engage in service oriented projects regularly such as monthly donation initiatives.
 You can rake the yard of the elderly couple next door.
 Try baking cookies for the service people and ensure you involve your children.
 You can also ask them to give up a few toys as charityy gifts for the children’s home near our home.

 Periodically go through closets taking out clothes you have not worn for a while.
 Teach the children to do the same.
 You can then take these clothes to the homeless family in your neighborhood or give them to a charity organization for distribution.
 Avoid choosing what they should give on their behalf.
 Instead, allow them to decide so that they can learn the value of charity giving.
 You can opt to donate monthly, yearly or any other interval, so long as it is regular.

 You can buy food baskets during the holiday season.
 Involve your children by allowing them to select foodstuffs to be put in the basket for charitable giving.
 While at it, you can train them on how to partake a balanced diet by guiding them on how to select the food.